 A July 2018 initial report from the SubPro Working Group [107] indicated that their Work Track 4 would address name collisions.
 Section 2.7.8, “Name Collisions,” of the initial report (pages 156-164) discussed the changes that had occurred regarding name collisions since 2012.
 The SSAC had previously provided input to the SubPro Working Group, as documented in SAC 094 (May 22, 2017).
 [108]

-The SubPro Working Group’s initial report includes a set of preliminary recommendations for name collisions:
+The SubPro Working Group’s initial report included a set of preliminary recommendations for name collisions:

 “2.7.8.c.1: Include a mechanism to evaluate the risk of name collisions in the TLD evaluation process as well during the transition to delegation phase.